James "J" McCrackan, DC, CMT

 Our Philosophy

-We see musculoskeletal healing as analogous to a stool that is supported by three legs: massage therapy, chiropractic adjustments, and therapeutic exercises.
-Massage can loosen restrictions from your muscles and other tissues; chiropractic work can “unstick” joint fixations, allowing you to move freely again; and therapeutic exercises can prolong the benefits of the work that we provide, helping you to achieve long-term improvements.
+Dr. J and Ellen see musculoskeletal healing as analogous to a stool that is supported by three legs: massage therapy, chiropractic adjustments, and therapeutic exercises.
+Massage can loosen restrictions from your muscles and other tissues; chiropractic work can “unstick” joint fixations, allowing you to move freely again; and therapeutic exercises can prolong the benefits of the massage and chiropractic work, helping you to achieve long-term improvements.

-Our work provides the first two legs of the stool, but it’s that third—therapeutic exercises—that makes our participation indispensable.
-Working with you, we’re your partners in health.
+The first two legs of the stool are provided by Dr. J and Ellen, but it’s that third leg—therapeutic exercises—that makes your participation indispensable.
+Working with you, Dr. J and Ellen are your partners in health.

 James Ian McCrackan, DC, CMT, PNMT

-After ten years in the field of massage therapy, J had been getting frustrated at its therapeutic limits.
-He could help his clients feel better temporarily, yet he could feel spinal restrictions that were preventing muscles from completely letting go.
-J briefly considered naprapathy and even studied osteopathic medicine for a year, but he eventually settled on chiropractic and earned his doctorate in 2013.
-Dr. J now delights in providing his patients with lasting relief and in a fraction of the time.
+After ten years as a massage therapist, J was frustrated.
+He'd help his clients feel better--but sometimes, only temporarily.
+Why?
+Because he could feel the spinal restrictions that were preventing muscles from completely letting go.
+So J became a chiropractor, earning his doctorate in 2013, and now delights in providing his patients with faster and longer-lasting relief.

-Dr. J combines his decades of experience in therapeutic massage with his chiropractic skills, helping to resolve pain and discomfort according to the unique needs of each patient.
+Dr. J combines massage and chiropractic techniques to resolve each patient's unique sources of pain and discomfort.
 He explores chronic and acute soreness by feeling patterns in the body’s tissues.
 Orthopedic and chiropractic tests then locate, in his words, “the pain behind the pain.”
 He often warms up a stiff area with myofascial massage to loosen it generally, then uses very specific neuromuscular therapy to release restrictions precisely.
-When Dr. J finds a joint that is “stuck,” he releases it with either a mighty crack or gentler types of mobilization, depending on the patient's needs.
+When Dr. J finds a“stuck" joint, he releases it with either a mighty crack or gentler types of mobilization.
 To prolong relaxation and pain relief, he will often prescribe “homework," i.e. stretches and exercises via personal instruction and YouTube videos.

-A lot of chiropractors ask you to come in week after week, forever and ever.
-Dr. J is not one of those.
-Your office visits will taper off as you realize your goals via the combination of Dr. J's work and your own.
+Many chiropractors ask you to come in week after week, forever and ever.
+Some employ dazzling gizmos, never covered by insurance, to pad their income.
+Some even cut corners with uncertified or unlicensed staff, imperiling their patients.
+Not Dr. J. Your office visits with him will taper off as you realize your goals via the combination of Dr. J's work and your own.
 He is a great detective and doesn't give up on his patients.

 Ellen Kruse, LMT